John15321/flatcar-app-minecraft/README.md

    Using [Butane](https://coreos.github.io/butane/), convert the YAML config into an Ignition file (`config.ign`) that Flatcar understands.

 3. **Deploy Your Flatcar Instance**
-   Launch a new Flatcar machine-on Azure, AWS, or your local hypervisor-and provide the Ignition file as “custom data” (or “user data”).
+   Launch a new Flatcar machine-on Azure, AWS, or locally, and provide the Ignition file as “custom data” (or “user data”).

 4. **Open Ports / Configure Networking**
    Ensure Minecraft (25565), RCON (25575), and SFTP (2223) are accessible if you’re hosting publicly.
 On Azure, this means adding inbound security rules.
 On a local environment, you might modify your firewall or router.